But the one thing

 tree and talking big.

-to being authoritarian, and not all that popular among his own people, the pompous Marshal had grandiose delusions
+In addition to being authoritarian, and not universally popular among his own people, the pompous Marshal

-of restoring the old Polish Empire of 1569-1795, in territories which had long since been devoid of Polish inhabitants
+had grandiose delusions of restoring the old Polish Empire of 1569-1795, in territories which had long since been devoid of Polish

-(Baltic States, Ukraine, Belarus, Czechoslovakia and Prussian Germany).
-To that end, Smigly's gang embarked on a
+inhabitants (Baltic States, Ukraine, Belarus, Czechoslovakia and Prussian Germany).
+To that end, Smigly's gang embarked

 Smigly-Rydz Strong-Arms Lithuania & Czechoslovakia